Why do we pay so much attention to a brand’s reputation in our articles?

 Chinese people inquire about products, brands on forums.
 They also search for feedbacks there.

 A single negative comment there might ruin the brand’s reputation and kill it.
-While a ton of positive reviews gives trust of this massive consumer and interest and a desire to buy/cooperate.
+While a ton of positive reviews gives trust to this massive consumer and interest and a desire to buy/cooperate.

 We recommend that brands first penetrate specialized forums to feature in professional or consumer discussions and talks.
 This is something that boosts awareness, builds a strong positive image with a lot of people talking about the brand over a certain period of time.